 You’ll likely also want running tights that go all the way to your ankles so that your body doesn’t have to work as hard to stay warm.
 If you’re afraid of getting hot, you could always opt for slightly shorter tights.

-I personally try to make either the top or the bottom of the outfit is slightly more breathable than the other, so that I don’t have two “warm” options, meaning that I’ll wear a long-sleeve shirt and jacket on top and capris on the bottom or a tank and jacket on the top and ankle-length tights on the bottom.
+Many people make either the top or the bottom of the outfit slightly more breathable than the other, so there aren’t two “warm” options.
+This could be a long-sleeve shirt and jacket on top and capris or shorts on the bottom.
+Or it could be a base layer and jacket on the top and ankle-length tights on the bottom.

-Depending on how cold it is, you might also want to consider a vest—avoid down, as it will become soaked and stick to you as you sweat—and running gloves—either fingerless or normal.
+Depending on how cold it is, you might also want to consider a vest.
+Go for something with mild insulation.
+Avoid down vests, as it will become soaked and stick to you as you sweat.
+Running gloves – either fingerless or normal – if your hands get cold.
 Whatever is going to be best for you.

-No matter what option you go with, it’s important to always make sure your clothing is as flexible as possible to deal with variety in the temperature.
-I have one jacket in particular that I love because it has thumb holes that I can use if I need my hands slightly covered, but I don’t have to use them.
+No matter what option you go with, it’s important to always make sure your clothing is as flexible as possible to deal with variations in temperature.
+This is why jackets in particular are great.
+Zip them up and down to regulate temperature.
+Some also have thumb holes to keep your hands slightly covered.

 Moderate: 50-60 °F

 Unless it’s windy, you’re probably fine with just one layer when it’s in the 50s.
 You can opt for a t-shirt and capris/tights, or a wicking long-sleeve shirt and shorts.
 Those are common go-to combinations.

 If it’s in the very lower 50s, or if you run cold, you could always do a long-sleeve shirt and tights.
 Or you could consider adding a base layer with plans to shed one during your run, which might be more comfortable.
 This recommendation comes with a caveat: you‘ll have to figure out what to do with that layer you shed, whether it’s throwing it over your shoulder, sticking it in a running pack, or something else.